-Ornamental grasses can be left standing in the garden to enjoy throughout the winter.
-The blades glisten in the sun when covered with frost.
+Enjoy ornamental grasses throughout the winter.
+The blades glisten in the sun when covered with a frost.
 They also add sound to the garden as the wind blows through them.
-In the spring, before new growth begins, cut the grasses back to 4 to 6 inches in height to avoid looking at a mixture of dead and living grass blades all summer.
+In the spring before new growth begins, cut the grasses back to about 4 to 6 inches in height to avoid looking at a mixture of dead and living grass blades all summer.

-Educational programs of Kentucky Cooperative Extension serve all people regardless of economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, or physical or mental disability.
-UNIVERSITY OF KENTUCKY, KENTUCKY STATE UNIVERSITY, U.S. DEPARTMENT OF AGRICULTURE, AND KENTUCKY COUNTIES, COOPERATING
+The Martin-Gatton College of Agriculture, Food and Environment is an Equal Opportunity Organization with respect to education and employment and authorization to provide research, education information and other services only to individuals and institutions that function without regard to economic or social status and will not discriminate on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, age, veteran status, physical or mental disability or reprisal or retaliation for prior civil rights activity.